ryumingi/ryumingi.github.io/research/gender.md

 We collected 74M labeled names come from 118 different countries, containing over 90% of world’s population.

-example, a name wrien in “Hangul”, “HKÜ” .
+example, a name wrien in “Hangul”, “HKÜ” .
 It is very likely to be a Korean name because most names in “Hangul” are Korean names.
 Therefore, for a name vi ∈ Vch , we use the average of names in same characters to estimate its likelihood.

 Figure 5: Treemap of nationality taxonomy.
 Nested blocks within a larger block are its child nodes.
 118 countries/regions, covering over 90% world population, are assigned to 39 leaf nationalities. e taxonomy is constructed based on Cultural, Ethnic and Linguist (CEL) similarities.